joskna/AntennaFieldRepresentations.jl/docs/src/operations/operationmaps.md

 | `Matrix(M)`               | Yes      | Conversion to a matrix                                             |
 | `M[:, i]`                 | Yes      | Complete slicing of columns (and rows if the adjoint action is defined) |

 Remember that any `AntennaFieldRepresentation` is interpreted as an `AbstractVector` with additional context in `AntennaFieldRepresentations.jl`.
-Thus, by using the interface of [`LinearMaps.jl`](https://julialinearalgebra.github.io/LinearMaps.jl/stable/), the user inherently implies that the vectors `x` which were used in the above matrix vector products corresponds to the coefficient vector belonging to the `AntennaFieldRepresentation` used for the definition of the `OperationMap{C, A}`.
+Thus, by using the interface of [`LinearMaps.jl`](https://julialinearalgebra.github.io/LinearMaps.jl/stable/), the user inherently implies that the vectors `x` which were used in the above matrix vector products corresponds to the coefficient vector belonging to the `AntennaFieldRepresentation` used for the definition of the `OperationMap{C}`.

 ## Adjoint, Transposed, and Inverse Operation Maps
 In `AntennaFieldRepresentations.jl`, it is easy to define the adjoint, transposed, or the inverse of any operation map.
 Generically, taking the transpose of an operation map wraps the operation map by a `TransposeMap`, taking the adjoint wraps it by an `AdjointMap`, and taking the inverse wraps it by an `InverseMap` (or an `IterativeInverseMap`).